ARM-software/astc-encoder/Docs/Building.md

 ### Android builds

 Builds of the command line utility for Android are not officially supported, but can be a useful development build for testing on e.g. different Arm CPU microarchitectures.

 The build script below shows one possible route to building the command line tool for Android.
-Once built the application can be pushed to e.g. `/data/local/tmp` and executed from an Android shell terminal over `adb`.
+Once built the application can be pushed to, e.g., `/data/local/tmp` and executed from an Android shell terminal over `adb`.

 ```shell
 ANDROID_ABI=arm64-v8a